Brown Sugar Snack Cake with Dulce de Leche Frosting combines big flavor in an easy-to-make cake. Serve this one as a sweet snack or a casual dessert!

 This cake somehow manages to be both simple and bold at the same time.
 The focus is on similar flavors so that you aren’t overwhelmed with different tastes.
 Yet emphasizing those flavors makes you stand up and take notice after just one bite.

 This is just the kind of cake that’s perfect for a casual dessert or for a sweet snack.
+No stacking cake layers, no elaborate decorating.
+Just really good cake.
 It’s a great recipe to keep in your go-to list of easy desserts that are sure to impress!

 What You’ll Need

 You’ll just need a few ingredients besides the basics to whip up this snack cake.
 See the recipe card at the bottom of this post for ingredient quantities and full instructions.

 - Baking powder

 - Unsalted butter: Set out the butter about half an hour before baking to allow it to soften.

 - Brown sugar: Light brown sugar or dark brown sugar will work for this cake, depending on how pronounced you’d like its molasses flavor.
 If yours has hardened during storage, see How to Soften Brown Sugar for some easy ways to fix it.

 - Eggs – Set these out so they can come to room temperature before mixing.
 I recommend baking with large eggs.

 - Vanilla extract: Almond extract is a great choice, too.